Octadira/banjin-cli/README.md

 2. **`suggest_profile_update`** – Propose profile improvements with user confirmation (popup yes/no)
 3. **`suggest_action_plan`** – Recommend step-by-step fixes with risk assessment (popup with steps)

-The LLM can use these tools to propose improvements, but **all actions require your explicit approval** before execution.
+The LLMs can use these tools to propose improvements, but **all actions require your explicit approval** before execution.

 **All data is stored locally under `~/.banjin`.
 Nothing is sent to any server unless you explicitly implement it.**